Type::GetType Method (String, Func<AssemblyName, Assembly>, Func<Assembly, String, Boolean, Type>)

 Caution Do not pass methods from unknown or untrusted callers.

-The type with the specified name, or null if the type is not found.
+The type with the specified name, or nullptr if the type is not found.

 A class initializer is invoked and throws an exception.